Appointments can be held by video call, by phone or in person at one of our local offices.

 While any limb loss is obviously traumatic, the term ‘traumatic loss of limb’ refers to the way in which the limb has been lost and applies specifically to instances where the limb has been lost in a sudden, unexpected and violent event.
 Limbs lost in traumatic injury events account for almost half of all cases of limb loss in the UK.

-There is a multitude of ways in which a person can suffer a traumatic limb loss but two of the most common causes are road traffic accidents and workplace accidents.
+There are a multitude of ways in which a person can suffer a traumatic limb loss but two of the most common causes are road traffic accidents and accidents at work.
 In these types of traumatic injury events, the body part can be severed or torn from the body or, in some cases, can be so severely damaged that it requires surgical removal.

 A traumatic limb loss is an extremely serious medical emergency and if there is significant blood loss, can often develop into a life-threatening situation.
 Fortunately, with the advancements in medical care and the rapid response times of emergency services, the prospects of surviving a traumatic loss of limb have increased dramatically in the last few decades.